Skip to content

 For fleet deployments where you manage a PXE infrastructure:

-2. Configure your PXE server to serve these files.
+2. Configure your PXE server to serve this file.

 3. Pass the bootstrap token as a kernel parameter.